 Chocolate chip oatmeal muffin near other types of oatmeal muffins.

-If you try this, let me know!
+If you try this oatmeal muffin recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
-Also, tag @kimscravings on Instagram with a picture of your creation.
-Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.
+Also, subscribe to our mailing list to receive more delicious recipes straight to your inbox.

 Customizable Oatmeal Muffins